imrushi/imrushi.github.io/content/notes/go.md

 ---

 Go is a programming language that focuses on simplicity and speed.
-It's simpler than other langauges, so it's quicker to learn.
+It's simpler than other languages, so it's quicker to learn.
 And it lets you harness the power of today's multicore computer processor, so your programs run faster.

 ## History of Go

-Back in 2007, the serach engine Google had a problem.
+Back in 2007, the search engine Google had a problem.
 They had to maintain programs with millions of line of code.
 Before they could test new changes, they had to compile the code into runnable form, a process which at the time took the better part of an hour.
 Needless to say, this was bad for developer productivity.

-So Google engineers **Robert Griesemer, Rob Pike, and Ken Thompson** sketeched out some goals for a new language:
+So Google engineers **Robert Griesemer, Rob Pike, and Ken Thompson** sketched out some goals for a new language:

 - Fast Compilation
 - Less cumbersome code
 - Unused memory freed automatically (garbage collection)
-- Easy-to-write software that does serveal operations simultaneously (concurrency)
+- Easy-to-write software that does serval operations simultaneously (concurrency)
 - Good support for processor with multiple cores

-After a couple years of work, Google had created Go: a lanaguage that was fast to write code for and produced programs that were fast to compile and run.
+After a couple years of work, Google had created Go: a language that was fast to write code for and produced programs that were fast to compile and run.
 The project switched to an open source license in 2009.
 It's now free for anyone to use.

-If you're writing a command-line tool, Go can produce executeable files for Windows, MacOS, and Linux, all from the same source code.
+If you're writing a command-line tool, Go can produce executable files for Windows, MacOS, and Linux, all from the same source code.
 If you're writing a web server, it can help you handle many users connecting at once.
-And no matter what you're what you're writing, it will help you ensure that your code is easir to maintain.
+And no matter what you're what you're writing, it will help you ensure that your code is easier to maintain.

 ## Syntax Basics